Equivariant cohomology of torus orbifolds: Introduction

 \subsubsection{Acknowledgements}

 The third author would like to thank Matthias Franz for his valuable comments.
 He is also grateful to Tony Bahri and Soumen Sarkar for their helpful suggestions and encouragement.

+The first author was supported by XJTLU RDF-17-02-50.
 The second author was supported by JSPS KAKENHI Grant Number 17K14196.
-The third author has been supported by the POSCO Science Fellowship of POSCO TJ Park Foundation and Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (NRF-2018R1D1A1B07048480)
+The third author has been supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (NRF-2018R1D1A1B07048480) and a KIAS Individual Grant (MG076101) at Korea Institute for Advanced Study.